 Data Deduplication for Windows

 Orontes Projects has created a program to compress your data drives with Data Deduplication: Data Deduplication for Windows.
-This software is compatible with Desktop Windows 8, 8,1, 10 and Server Windows 2012 and 2016.
+This software is compatible with Server Windows 2012, 2016 and 2019.

 What is Data Deduplication (source Wikipedia):

 In computing, data deduplication is a specialized data compression technique for eliminating duplicate copies of repeating data.
 Related and somewhat synonymous terms are intelligent (data) compression and single-instance (data) storage.
 This technique is used to improve storage utilization and can also be applied to network data transfers to reduce the number of bytes that must be sent.
 In the deduplication process, unique chunks of data, or byte patterns, are identified and stored during a process of analysis.
 As the analysis continues, other chunks are compared to the stored copy and whenever a match occurs, the redundant chunk is replaced with a small reference that points to the stored chunk.
 Given that the same byte pattern may occur dozens, hundreds, or even thousands of times (the match frequency is dependent on the chunk size), the amount of data that must be stored or transferred can be greatly reduced.